Howard Warren Buffett: Social value investing

 At the 2011 Social Good Summit in New York, Buffett introduced an approach premised on addressing social problems by systematically lining up nonprofits to each need.

-On May 28, 2018, Buffett announced the release of his book titled "Social Value Investing: A Management Framework for Effective Partnerships."
+On May 28, 2018, Buffett announced the release of his book titled Social Value Investing: A Management Framework for Effective Partnerships.
 Published by Columbia University Press, the book details specific case studies and examples on topics including clean energy, water scarcity and sustainable agriculture.

 Advisory positions

 In 2010, Buffett joined the advisory board for Toyota Motor North America.
 He chairs the advisory board for the Harvard University International Negotiation Program.

+In 2023, he joined the Advisory Committee for the Jameel Index for Food Trade and Vulnerability Index which is a comprehensive index assessing countries’ food security vulnerability, designed to better understand and analyze food security, measure countries’ dependence on global food trade and imports, and assess how regional-scale threats might affect the ability to trade food goods across diverse geographic regions.

 He previously served on the Board of Visitors for the Center on Philanthropy at Indiana University, and on the boards of New York Needs You and the Clark and Hinman Foundation.
 Additionally, he has served as an advisor to both the United Nations Office for Partnerships and the FEED Foundation.

 He served as a judge for the Collaboration Prize, the American Express 2009 NGen Fellows Program, and the Network for Teaching Entrepreneurship’s business plan competitions.

 He is an active member of the Nebraska Society and a lifetime alumni member of the Future Farmers of America (FFA).